EveryVoiceTTS/EveryVoice/Contributing.md

 ### Enabling pre-commit hooks

-All the pre-commit hooks are executed using a tool called [pre-commit](https://pre-commit.com/).
-Once you enable pre-commit, it will run all the hooks each time you try to commit anything in this repo.
+All the pre-commit hooks are executed using a tool called [prek](https://prek.j178.dev/).
+Once you enable prek, it will run all the hooks each time you try to commit anything in this repo.

 The developer dependencies are listed in the dev extra in [pyproject.toml](pyproject.toml)